-I've been reading Stephen Covey's book The 7 Habits of Highly Effective Families
+I've been reading Stephen Covey's book The 7 Habits of Highly Effective Families.

 Not just reading, but also trying to get the whole family to adopt and practice the principles taught therein.